alexbenfica/Publish-to-Schedule-WordPress-plugin/readme.txt

 3. This is what you'll see while write your post: the date that post will be automatically schedule, and why!
 To see less information change the related option in the plugin configuration.

 == Changelog ==
+= 4.0.05 =
+* Fixed issue with deprecated WordPress parameter in function add_option.
+* Tested up to WordPress 4.4.2

 = 4.0.04 =
 * Added a video in the description and a new cover and icon.